Overactive bladder: Management

 Specific treatment of OAB is not always required.
-If treatment is desired, pelvic floor exercises, bladder training, and other behavioral methods are initially recommended.
+Behavioral therapy, alone or combined with other treatments such as pelvic floor exercises or bladder training, is generally more effective than any other single treatment alone while often improving patient satisfaction.
 Weight loss in those who are overweight, decreasing caffeine consumption, and drinking moderate fluids, can also have benefits.
 Medications, typically of the anti-muscarinic type, are only recommended if other measures are not effective.
 Medications are no more effective than behavioral methods; however, they are associated with side effects, particularly in older people.
 Third line therapy includes non-invasive tibial nerve stimulation, bladder botox injections and implantable sacral nerve stimulation devices.
 Some non-invasive electrical stimulation methods appear effective while they are in use.
 Urinary catheters or surgery are generally not recommended.

 Lifestyle and behavioral therapy

 Behavioral and lifestyle changes are commonly recommended as the first-line option for treating overactive bladder.
 These include bladder training, which involves scheduled voiding (urination) and gradually increasing the time between bathroom visits.
 Pelvic floor exercises, known as Kegel exercises, can help strengthen the muscles that control urination.
 Fluid management, which focuses on avoiding excessive caffeine and alcohol intake, is advised to reduce the rate at which the bladder fills and minimize irritation to the bladder.
 Weight management and maintaining a healthy diet contribute to overall bladder health, especially when weight loss is able to reduce abdominal compression of the bladder.
 Adopting these behavioral and lifestyle changes can often improve the condition and enhance the effectiveness of other treatment approaches.

-Most patients are not able to eliminate incontinence and other symptoms of OAB with lifestyle and behavioral modifications alone.
+Most people are not able to eliminate incontinence and other symptoms of OAB with lifestyle and behavioral modifications alone.
 However, numerous studies have demonstrated that these therapies are effective in improving quality of life, and some data shows that they increase the likelihood that medications can keep the OAB under control.